-A: Yes, this incident must be reported to Personnel Security within one business day of the event.
-All arrests, criminal charges, (including charges that are dismissed) citations, tickets, summons or detentions by Federal, State, Tribal or other law enforcement agency for violations of law within or outside of the US must be reported to Personnel Security within one business day of the event.
-Traffic violations for which a fine of up to \$300 was imposed need not be reported, unless the violation was alcohol or drug related.
-If you have questions on reportable incidents, contact Personnel Security.
+A: Yes, any arrests, criminal charges (including charges that are dismissed), citations, tickets, summons or detentions by Federal, State, or other law enforcement authorities (including Tribal authorities) for violations of law within or outside of the US must be reported within one business day of the reportable event.

+Traffic violations for which a fine of less than \$300 was imposed need not be reported, unless the violation was alcohol- or drug-related.